PolarMem: A Training-Free Polarized Latent Graph Memory for Verifiable Vision-Language Models: Related Work

 \section{Related Work}

 \textbf{Multimodal Agent Memory Systems.} The transition from stateless Large Language Models (LLMs) to persistent agents has necessitated the development of robust memory architectures, categorized recently by form into token-level, parametric, and latent memory systems \citep{hu2025memory}.
 Early approaches primarily relied on flattening multimodal interaction histories into linear token sequences \citep{zhong2024memorybank, packer2023memgpt}, which often suffer from information loss.
 To address this, recent works have adopted structured representations. \textbf{M3-Agent} \citep{long2025seeing}introduces an entity-centric memory graph that unifies visual and auditory modalities, explicitly linking face and voice identities to support long-horizon streaming interactions.
 Similarly, \textbf{KARMA}\citep{wang2025karma} employs a dual-memory architecture for embodied agents, utilizing a hierarchical 3D scene graph for long-term spatial grounding alongside a volatile short-term buffer for dynamic object states.
 In the navigation domain, \textbf{Mem2Ego}\citep{zhang2025mem2ego} projects global semantic maps into ego-centric views, enabling agents to leverage historical spatial data for immediate decision-making.
 These graph-based methods enhance structural organization but rely primarily on positive associations.
-Consequently, they fail to explicitly encode falsified beliefs or negative constraints. \textbf{PolarMem} addresses this deficiency through its polarized topology.